CodingNomads/mentor-docs/docs/09_faq.md

 **Community Support** - Anything related to supporting the community!
 This includes making posts / responding to posts on CodingNomads' forum and Slack for students who you are not billing for, attending CN community events, etc.

+If you have any doubts about how or what to charge, please contact Kim, Michael, Ryan, or Jared!